im-github-training/1-introduction-to-github/README.md

 <header>

-# Teradyne GitHub Training Platform
+# {{CLIENT_NAME}} GitHub Training Platform

 </header>

 ## Welcome

-Welcome to the Teradyne GitHub Training Course!
+Welcome to the {{CLIENT_NAME}} GitHub Training Course!

-This course accompanies the [Teradyne GitHub Training Guide](https://im-github-training.github.io/) and contains a series of exercises designed to introduce the following Git concepts: In this tutorial, we'll cover the basics of Git and GitHub by working through a series of exercises.
+This course accompanies the [{{CLIENT_NAME}} GitHub Training Guide](https://im-github-training.github.io/) and contains a series of exercises designed to introduce the following Git concepts: In this tutorial, we'll cover the basics of Git and GitHub by working through a series of exercises.
 We'll start with the basics of creating a repository, working with branches, and making commits.
 From there, we'll cover more advanced topics such as merging, rebasing, and pull requests.

 ### Prerequisites